 Tips for this recipe

-Swap the salmon out for another favorite fish like tuna or yellowtail.
+Swap the salmon out for another favorite fish like tuna, yellowtail or even kani salad.

 Feel free to mix in any other favorites like cucumber slices or seaweed salad, this recipe is flexible!

 If you can’t find togarashi, try doubling the sriracha or sambal oelek.

 For an appetizer try scooping the salmon poke into butter lettuce cups.

 Other Recipes to Try